frazenshtein/fastcd/README.md

 You can use arrows and Page Up/Down to navigate the list.
 Press Esc to exit.
 Press Enter to change directory.
+Start typing to filter directories.

+Supported extra symbols:
+  * - any number of any character
+  ? - any character
+  $ - end of path

         /home/frazenshtein/Soft
         /home/frazenshtein/Soft/fastcd